NiiazalyDzhumaliev/re-former/README.md

-# Micro-reddit - Rails
+# Building Forms with Rails
-> Models excercise allowing posts and comments to be created by users stablishing their associations.
-No web interface included.
-Also add validations to the models.
+> This project involves multiple ways to build a form in rails that can send parameters to a controller so that it can build an instance of a model with those parameters.

 ![screenshot](app/assets/images/screenshot.png)
-## Models created
+## Forms created
-- User
-- Post
+- users/new
-- Comment
+- users/edit
 ## Built With
 - Ruby 2.5.1
 - Rails 6.0.2